-Mark Schappel joined Benchmark as an equity research analyst in early 2007, covering small-and mid-cap names in the enterprise software sector.
-Prior to Benchmark, Mark spent over seven years on Wall Street, principally with KeyBanc Capital Markets, a division of McDonald Investments Inc., where he was a vice president and equity research analyst.
-His research focuses primarily on small and mid-cap software names, covering companies in infrastructure software, specialized applications, and the technical design & engineering software categories.
+Mark Schappel joined Benchmark as an equity research analyst in early 2007, covering mid-cap names in the enterprise software sector.
+Prior to Benchmark, Mark spent over seven years on Wall Street, principally with KeyBanc Capital Markets, a division of McDonald Investments Inc., where he was a Vice President and equity research analyst.
+His research focuses primarily on small and mid-cap software names, covering cloud and traditional on-premise vendors in the applications, infrastructure and technical design & engineering software sectors.

 Mark's research work builds on his extensive experience delivering IT solutions to meet user requirements.
 Prior to Wall Street, he spent several years leading large enterprise resource planning (ERP) and supply chain management (SCM) implementations in the chemical industry for a Big Five consulting firm.
 As a former engineer and plant manager in the chemical industry, Mark was involved with computer aided design (CAD) and engineering software, as well as customer relationship management (CRM), ERP, and SCM applications.

-Mark earned an MBA from the University of Pittsburgh in 1991 and a Bachelor of Science in chemical engineering from Geneva College in 1987.
+Additionally, Mark is Benchmark’s Director of Research responsible for the firm’s publishing analysts and he serves as Benchmark’s Supervisory Analyst.
+Mark earned an MBA from the University of Pittsburgh and a Bachelor of Science in chemical engineering from Geneva College.

-Universe of Coverage: ANSS, AZPN, BLKB, EGAN, GUID, MANH, LPSN, OTEX, MITK, PEGA, PRGS, QADA,RP SPSC, TISA, TYL
+Universe of Coverage: ANSS, AZPN, BLKB, EGAN, FRSX, LPSN, MANH, MITK, OTEX, PBTS, PEGA, PRGS, RP, SPSC, TISA, TYL, VRNS

-Universe of Coverage: ASYS, ACLS, COHR, EFOI, IIVI, IPGP, IVAC, NANO, NVMI, STX, UNXL, VECO, WDC
+Universe of Coverage: ACMR, ASYS, ACLS, COHR, EFOI, IIVI, IPGP, IVAC, MKSI, LASR, NANO, NVMI, STX, VECO, WDC